xitrum-framework/xitrum-doc/guide/restful.rst

 ::

   [INFO] Routes:
-  GET /articles     quickstart.controller.Articles#index
+  GET /articles     quickstart.action.ArticlesIndex
-  GET /articles/:id quickstart.controller.Articles#show
+  GET /articles/:id quickstart.action.ArticlesShow

-Routes are automatically collected in the spirit of JAX-RS (but without annotations!) and Rails Engines.
+Routes are automatically collected in the spirit of JAX-RS and Rails Engines.
 You don't have to declare all routes in a single place.
 Think of this feature as distributed routes.
 You can plug an app into another app.
 If you have a blog engine, you can package it as a JAR file, then you can put